-Vienna Kaffeehauskultur shifts to third wave coffee shops
+Vienna Kaffeehauskultur shifts to third-wave coffee shops

-Over flat whites and V60 filter coffees, several roasters and coffee shop owners talked about joining and, to some extent, reinventing the Kaffeehaus tradition, revealing a world of passionate entrepreneurs along the way.
+Over flat whites and V60 filter coffees, several roasters and owners of coffee shops talked about joining and, to some extent, reinventing the Kaffeehaus tradition, revealing a world of passionate entrepreneurs along the way.
 This was not what I had expected.
 On arriving in Vienna in the summer of 2017, like many Wahlwiener (“Viennese by choice”), I was determined to drink in the culture of the coffeehouses, the Kaffeehauskultur, a central aspect of the intellectual and cultural conversation that shaped fin de siècle Vienna and was reborn in the Kreisky era of the 1970s.

 I pictured myself sipping a creamy Melange, once in a while looking up from my newspaper to mingle with like-minded Viennese.
 Well-prepared, I had set out on my tour of discovery: Hawelka, Diglas, Prückel, Sperl, Engländer.
-It was all there, the newspapers, the marble-top tables, upholstered benches and wobbly Thonet chairs, grumpy waiters in black-and-white, mirrored paneling and chandeliers.
+It was all there, the newspapers, the marble-top tables, upholstered benches, and wobbly Thonet chairs, grumpy waiters in black-and-white, mirrored paneling and chandeliers.
 Not so many Viennese, it seemed, although it can be hard to tell who’s local these days.
 Some I avoided: The storied Café Central was out, thanks to throngs of tourists queuing up for a glimpse of the admittedly stunning vaulted ceilings.

-Still, most of the Kaffeehäuser were charming and fully deserving of their billing as the city’s living room, where you can be by yourself but not alone, with the unhurried time to read and reflect, all for the price of a cup of coffee.
+Still, most of the Kaffeehäuser was charming and fully deserving of their billing as the city’s living room, where you can be by yourself but not alone, with the unhurried time to read and reflect, all for the price of a cup of coffee.
 The problem was, quite simply, the coffee itself.
 At most Kaffeehäuser it was mediocre, at best.
 Time to find an alternative.

 THE NEW WAVE

 Sasha Iamkovyi, who runs Fenster Cafe (Window cafe), the smallest coffee shop in town put me on the right track.
 Iamkovyi’s vision is decidedly minimalist: No tables, no chairs.
 Not even a door.
 It’s simply Iamkovyi churning out flavorful specialty coffees from behind a small window (hence the name).
-His website bigheartedly lists a string of other third wave practitioners in Vienna.
+His website bigheartedly lists a string of other third-wave practitioners in Vienna.
 Isn’t he afraid he’ll lose customers to his competitors, I asked.
 “Not at all,” Iamkovyi said with a smile.
-“To create a larger clientele, we need more third wave coffee bars.
+“To create a larger clientele, we need more third-wave coffee bars.
 We are friends rather than rivals.”

 Michael Prem of prem frischkaffee confirms this.
 Unlike Iamkovyi, he is a roaster pur sang.
 Once a week, he rents a machine and drifts off into the “meditative” process of roasting, as he calls it.
 “Carving out the aromas from the beans is what I love,” he said.
 It’s a feeling that resonates with Iamkovyi.
 “Coffee is such a tasty and complex product,” he marveled.
 “Drinking it invites you to discuss serious topics.”

 Iamkovyi’s remark was soon confirmed as our conversation shifted toward the origin of human beings and other profound topics.
 Does that imply the third wave coffee shops are the modern Kaffeehäuser of Vienna?
-Without seats, it is hard to make the case for Fenster Cafe, but visit Jonas Reindl, Balthasar or CoffeePirates and see for yourself: buzzing spaces, closely packed tables, reading material – and exquisite coffee.
+Without seats, it is hard to make the case for Fenster Cafe, but visit Jonas Reindl, Balthasar, or CoffeePirates and see for yourself: buzzing spaces, closely packed tables, reading material – and exquisite coffee.

 Sustainability is also key to third wavers.
 Covering the entire production chain from farm to cup, Tobias Radinger of kaffeefabrik was one of the first in Vienna to buy and roast his own beans, starting about a decade ago.
 “Being a small entrepreneur, it is hard to control the entire supply chain,” he said.
 “Hence, I joined Roasters United, a group of ten small roasters from around Europe.
 We jointly buy our beans and share the pleasure of visiting farms in their countries of origin.
-We voluntarily pay a higher price, not only to demand better quality and sustainable production methods, but also to make farming economically viable in the long run.
+We voluntarily pay a higher price, not only to demand better quality and sustainable production methods but also to make farming economically viable in the long run.
 To give the farmers more stability, we pre-finance 40 percent of the upcoming harvest.”

 “Charity or a profitable business?”
 I mused half aloud, but Radinger didn’t see the two as mutually exclusive.
 “I have a degree in political science, so I understand the concept of exploitation.
 By making sure the farmers work sustainably both ecologically and economically, I also invest in my own future.”